(All fields required)

 5-year-old Emmett Rauch of Arizona has his trach removed at Cincinnati Children's Hospital Medical Center after swallowing a button battery.

 After several failed attempts to reconstruct her son Emmett's esophagus, Karla Rauch traveled to the Esophageal Center at Cincinnati Children's for a second opinion.
-Today, following successful esophagus replacement surgery, Emmett is eating by mouth and is a "completely different child."Read more in Carla's post on the Cincinnati Children's blog.
+Following successful esophagus replacement surgery, Emmett is eating by mouth and is a "completely different child."Read more in Carla's post on the Cincinnati Children's blog.

 UPDATE: Emmett has his trach removed